The Most Beautiful Places in Ireland

 Travelers have long been drawn to Southern Ireland.
 Queen Victoria famously made the journey to the Lakes of Killarney, impressed by the beautiful mountains, streams and stately mansions in County Kerry.

 And the trendiest part of Ireland to visit today?
-That would be the North, home to ancient redwood forests, the Dark Hedges and dramatic Mourne Mountains, and most famously featured in Game of Thrones!
+That would be Northern Ireland, home to ancient redwood forests, the Dark Hedges and dramatic Mourne Mountains.
+Most famous, the north is where much of Game of Thrones was filmed!

 Here are some of the most beautiful places to visit in Ireland.